-- (a) An individual must file a campaign treasurer appointment with the proper authority before accepting a campaign contribution or making or authorizing a campaign expenditure. - (1) An officeholder may accept an officeholder contribution and make or authorize an officeholder expenditure without a campaign treasurer appointment on file. - (2) An officeholder who does not have a campaign treasurer appointment on file may not accept a campaign contribution or make or authorize a campaign expenditure. - (b) A political committee may not accept political contributions exceeding \$500 and may not make or authorize political expenditures exceeding \$500 without filing a campaign treasurer appointment with the appropriate filing authority. - (c) A general-purpose committee may not make or authorize political expenditures totaling more than \$500 unless the committee has: - (1) filed its campaign treasurer appointment not later than the 60th day before the date the expenditure is made that causes the total expenditures to exceed \$500; and - (2) received contributions from at least 10 persons. - (d) Subsection (c) of this section does not apply to a general-purpose committee that accepts contributions from a multi-candidate political committee (as defined by the Federal Election Campaign Act) that is registered with the Federal Election Commission, provided that the general-purpose committee is in compliance with §22.7 of this title (relating to Contribution from Out-of-State Committee). - (e) Unless the committee's campaign treasurer appointment was filed not later than the 30th day before the appropriate election day, a political committee may not knowingly make or authorize campaign contributions or campaign expenditures exceeding \$500 to support or oppose a candidate in a primary or general election for the following: - (1) a statewide office; - (2) a seat in the state legislature; - (3) a seat on the State Board of Education; - (4) a multi-county district office; or - (5) a judicial district office filled by voters of only one county.

-(f) This section does not apply to the county executive committee of a political party except as provided in Chapter 20, Subchapter I of this title (relating to Rules Applicable to a Political Party's County Executive Committee).
+- (a) An individual must file a campaign treasurer appointment with the proper authority before accepting a campaign contribution or making or authorizing a campaign expenditure. - (1) An officeholder may accept an officeholder contribution and make or authorize an officeholder expenditure without a campaign treasurer appointment on file. - (2) An officeholder who does not have a campaign treasurer appointment on file may not accept a campaign contribution or make or authorize a campaign expenditure. - (b) A political committee may not accept political contributions exceeding \$870 and may not make or authorize political expenditures exceeding \$870 without filing a campaign treasurer appointment with the appropriate filing authority. - (c) Unless the committee's campaign treasurer appointment was filed not later than the 30th day before the appropriate election day, a political committee may not knowingly make or authorize campaign contributions or campaign expenditures exceeding \$870 to support or oppose a candidate in a primary or general election for the following: - (1) a statewide office; - (2) a seat in the state legislature; - (3) a seat on the State Board of Education; - (4) a multi-county district office; or - (5) a judicial district office filled by voters of only one county. - (d) This section does not apply to the county executive committee of a political party except as provided in Chapter 20, Subchapter I of this title (relating to Rules Applicable to a Political Party's County Executive Committee).